foxsi/general-tools/general-tools-cpp/command/foxsicmd/README.md

 The options are:
 - `--help` or `-h`: display a help message listing these options.
 - `--config` or `-c` `<path to file>`: (required) pass in a path to a configuration file.
 The file [`foxsi4-commands/systems.json`](https://github.com/foxsi/foxsi4-commands/blob/main/systems.json) is expected here.
 You can write your own if you follow the same structure as the link (or just clone and edit that one).
   - By default, `foxsicmd` will open the serial device from the JSON file for the `gse` system: `gse.logger_interface.uplink_device`.
 It will configure this device using settings (baud rate, parity bits, data bits, stop bits) under the `uplink` system.
+If you have cloned the `general-tools` repository, you can find `foxsi4-commands/` as a submodule a few folders up from here.
   - Note that the `systems.json` file itself refers to other command definition files under `foxsi4-commands`.
 So if you are cloning, download the whole repository instead of only the `systems.json` file.
 Ignore this if you have installed `foxsi4-commands` as a git submodule.
 - `--port` or `-p` `<path to serial device>`: substitute a different serial device from the one in the config file you passed.
 Note: the device settings (baud rate, parity bits, data bits, stop bits) will still be defined in the config file.
 - `--timepix` or `-t`: use the serial device definitions under `timepix.uart_interface` in the config file instead of the defaults.
 Note: the `timepix` serial device path can still be overwritten by passing the `--port` argument.